Mardia-Enterprises/Fulcrum_main/instructions.md

         "construction": null,
         "professional_services": null
       },
       "brief_description": "Mr. Seiler was the Project Manager for the +200 block RR100 Little Woods FEMA Recovery Program project.
 General design features included mill and overlay, complete roadway replacement, ADA-compliant ramps at intersections, traffic engineering for intersections, and design of new sub-surface utilities, including drainage, sewer, and water infrastructure.
-Mr. Seiler was also responsible for coordinating with Entergy, Cox, and AT&T to mitigate utility conflicts."
+Mr. Seiler was also responsible for coordinating with Entergy, Cox, and AT&T to mitigate utility conflicts.", "budget_info": {
+        "fee": "$1.5 M",
+        "cost": "$14 M"
+      }
     },
     {
       "title_and_location": "HSDRRS, USACE - Delivery of the 14.6B Hurricane and Storm Damage Risk Reduction System (HSDRRS)",